jakelazaroff/roving-tabindex/README.md

 ```

 Finally, you can "vendor" it by downloading `roving-tabindex.js` and add it into your codebase.
-The file exports a class with a static `define` method as the default export:

 ```js
 import RovingTabindex from "./roving-tabindex.js";